jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

-    (iv) any of sections EG 4, EG 10, EG 11, and EG 12 of the Income Tax Act 1994 in relation to depreciable property; or (v) section EL 4 of the Income Tax Act 1994 in relation to specified livestock; or (vi) section EL 9(3) of the Income Tax Act 1994 in relation to non-specified livestock; or (eb) the Income Tax Act 2004, on an application to which section ZA 4(1)(a)(i) of the Income Tax Act 2007 applies, except to the extent to which the matter in question is or could be the subject of a determination of the Commissioner under—
+    (iv) any of sections EG 4, EG 10, EG 11, and EG 12 of the Income Tax Act 1994 in relation to depreciable property; or (v) section EL 4 of the Income Tax Act 1994 in relation to specified livestock; or (vi) section EL 9(3) of the Income Tax Act 1994 in relation to non-specified livestock; or (eb) the Income Tax Act 2004, except to the extent to which the matter in question is or could be the subject of a determination of the Commissioner under—
     (i) sections 90 or 90AC in relation to a financial arrangement; or (ii) section 90A in relation to the extent to which a financial arrangement provides funds to a party under the arrangement; or
     (iii) section 91 in relation to petroleum mining; or